JohnKendrick/PDielec/Sphinx/software.rst

 ====================================

 The Excel spreadsheet, which can be written by the program, contains details of the system being analysed, a list of the scenario settings and tables of absorption, permittivity, reflection and transmission.
 It also includes mode frequencies, IR intensities and Raman activities when Raman data are available.
+Result sheets are conditional on the scenario types present: powder IR/ATR, crystal IR, powder Raman and crystal Raman each supply their corresponding sheets.
+Spectrum frequencies are exported in cm⁻¹.
+Plotting-tab spectrum renormalisation is a display operation and is not applied by the spreadsheet exporter.
+The Settings sheet contains base mode data, rather than the optional NAC/EO diagnostics displayed in the frequency table.

 The spreadsheet is divided into different sheets;

 -   **Main**